Control-Theory-Experts/CT-Verification/README.md

 ## Chapter 7 - Get started with Divine Model Checker (19.03.2025)
 - Download of Divine
-- Get to know the methods
+- Get to know the functionality